Year 9 Scholarship

 For more than 80 years Gordonstoun has been the world leader in character education, with a curriculum which, unrivalled in its breadth, helps every child to achieve their full potential.

-Year 9 Scholarship Assessment for 2020 entry will take place Friday 30 August 2019.
+The Year 9 Scholarship assessments for Autumn 2024 entry will take place on 25 – 27 August 2023

 We stretch and challenge students through a uniquely broad curriculum encompassing academic, outdoor, cultural and sporting activities and a commitment to service to our community.
 Our students gain real value from learning to live alongside people from different backgrounds and with differing strengths, as well as within a community where one third of our students are from Scotland, one third from the rest of the UK and one third from overseas.